shaohuancheng/noisy_label_for_exp_decay/README.md

 ## Dynamic training for handling textual label noise

 ## Environment
-We use python version is 3.7.
+The used python version is 3.7.
 ```markdown
 transformers==4.18.0
 torch==1.11.0